daos-stack/daos/utils/debug/README-nlt.md

 The list of the test can be found either by running the NLT launcher with the `--test=list` option, or by looking into the file `utils/node_local_test.py` and search for function prefixed with `test_`.

+With CI, the NLT tests are run in parallel.
+If one test is failing the error message to look at is `test_<name of the test> Failed`

+NLT test can be run in different modes.
+There is not yet documentation on the available modes: the source code of the NLT tests is the documentation.
+The fi mode allow to run Fault Injection tests.